Seafood Fried Rice (Nasi Goreng Seafood)

 Nasi Goreng Seafood Recipe Indonesian in a white plate with a glass of orange juice on the side

-Nasi Goreng The National Dish
+Nasi Goreng the National Dish

 Nasi Goreng (pronounced as naa – see – go – rang) has officially been acknowledged as one of Indonesia’s 5 national dishes besides Soto, Rendang, Sate, and Gado-Gado.